Body language conversation questions

 Once your class has completed discussing the body language conversation questions, there are some more fun activities you can follow up with.

 First of all, there are the hand gestures worksheets where students can associate hand signals with meanings.
 They can also talk about any differences in their culture.
+There are also the manners conversation questions for further related discussion.

 Next, you could play the game of charades where students must act out certain words or scenarios for the rest of the class to guess.
 This is also a good game to practice vocabulary about feelings and emotions.